You'll Be in My Heart: Critical reception and awards

 Soon after the song was released, it was already "being touted as an Oscar contender".
 The song went on to win the Golden Globe Award for Best Original Song and the Academy Award for Best Original Song.
 Collins performed the song live at that year's ceremony.
 The song also received a Grammy Award nomination for Best Song Written for a Motion Picture, Television or Other Visual Media, but lost to Madonna's "Beautiful Stranger" from Austin Powers: The Spy Who Shagged Me.

 Chart performance

 "You'll Be in My Heart" spent nineteen non-consecutive weeks at number one on the Adult Contemporary charts ("the longest time ever up to that point") and peaked at number 21 on the U.S. Billboard Hot 100.
 It was Collins's first top 40 hit on the Billboard Hot 100 since 1994's "Everyday", as well as his last Top 40 hit to date.
-The track peaked at number 17 on the UK Singles Chart, continuing his success that had not stopped after "Everyday".
+The track peaked at number 17 on the UK Singles Chart.